datocms/new-website/pages/legal/docs/terms.md

 while accessing or using DatoCMS:

 1. allow sharing of a User account by more than one individual/entity;
-2. use bots or automated systems to create account, unless you are an Enterprise subscriber.
+2. use bots or automated systems to create account, unless otherwise agreed expressly with DATO SRL;
-3. resell, sublicense, lease, time-share or otherwise make the DatoCMS Services available to any third party unless otherwise agreed expressly with DATO SRL or if you are an Enterprise subscriber;
+3. resell, sublicense, lease, time-share or otherwise make the DatoCMS Services available to any third party unless otherwise agreed expressly with DATO SRL;
 4. access, tamper with, or use non-customer-designated areas of DatoCMS, and/or of our service providers;
 5. reverse engineer DatoCMS;